-The records retention requirement extends to supporting documentation, statistical records and all other records pertinent to Grant Awards or contracts under grant-funded projects.
+The records retention requirement extends to supporting documentation, statistical records, and all other records pertinent to Grant Awards or contracts under grant-funded projects.
 Grantees must retain source documents that substantiate information on required BSCC reports that include:

-- Progress Reports; - Grant Award Modifications (BSCC Form -223); - Evaluation Data Reports; and - Any other records the BSCC directs the project to maintain.
+- Progress Reports, - Modifications to the Grant Budget (BSCC Form 223.1), - Evaluation Data Reports; and - Any other records the BSCC directs the Grantee to maintain.